This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Gardening in Urban Areas

-- Container gardening for balconies and windowsills
+- Container gardening on balconies creates thriving balcony ecosystems with herbs and vegetables

 Maximizing Limited Space